mongoid/mongo_session_store/README.md

     gem install mongo_session_store

-However if you want to use it with Rails 2.3.x, you just have to installed the latest 1.x version
+However if you want to use it with Rails 2.3.x, you just have to install the latest 1.x version

     gem install mongo_session_store --version=1.1.2